superworld-cyens/MED4PEST/README.md

         ssh username@hostname.local
         ssh pepper@spyce.local # Example
+        ssh pepper@xx.x.xx.xx # Example

+    Note:
-    Note: SSH connection requires both machines to be on the same network.
+    1. For SSH connections to work, both devices need to be on the same network, typically due to network firewalls or security configurations.
 For remote access, consider using [remote.it](https://www.remote.it/getting-started/raspberry-pi).
+    2. Consider using VSCode to connect to the raspberry pi (using SSH extension) [VSCode-SSH](https://code.visualstudio.com/docs/remote/ssh).

 #### Install Dependencies
 List of Dependencies:
+- Adafruit-sht31d
+- Board
+- Numpy
-- Python 3.7+
+- PyAudio
 - OpenCV
+- Sounddevice
+- Soundfile
-- NumPy
+- Simpleaudio
-- PyAudio
+- Scipy

 To install the dependencies, follow the steps below:

 1. Clone the repository: